11 Habits To Build A Strong Emotional Connection In Your Relationship

 Meals made with love taste better.
 Have you noticed that?
 It is the truth.

-If you have ever watched Dr. Masaru Emoto's water experiments (see video to right), then you should believe that water takes on emotions; since food is made up of water, you better believe that foods take on those same emotions.
+If you have ever watched Dr. Masaru Emoto's water experiments, then you should believe that water takes on emotions; since food is made up of water, you better believe that foods take on those same emotions.

 One thing my husband and I do is eat things we love with a mix of new things.
 For instance, we are huge fans of Indian food, so we often make new recipes that excite us as we are making them.
 That excitement always transfers over to the way we view each other at that moment – it NEVER fails.
 So, try new recipes that excite you and increase your emotional connection during the process.